Tharun9059/M1_Project-goal/1_Requirements/readme.md

  * Declaring the winner
      i)The player who draw the three Xs or three Os in the above combinations is declared as winner. ii)TO check winner I used checkwin function.

+ # 5Ws and 1H

+ ## who
+  * Any casual user who know about the game rules can play the game.

+ ## what
+   * Tic-Tac-Toe is simple game which can be easy to understand and play.

+ ## when
+   * when ever we are bored and want to play game we can play Tic-Tac-Toe.

+ ## where
+   * Every Individual can use this software and play the game.

+ ## why
+    * By playing games we can reduce our stress.
+    * Tic-Tac-Toe game can also increase the level of thinking process.